cervesus/xamarin-docs.de-de/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM5101" />

-#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Fehlender Compiler "{0}".
+#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Fehlendes '{0}"Compiler.
 Installieren Sie Xcode "Befehlszeilentools"-Komponente.

 <!-- 5102 used by mtouch -->

 <a name="MM5103" />

 #### <a name="mm5103-failed-to-compile-error-code---0-please-file-a-bug-report-at-httpbugzillaxamarincom"></a>MM5103: Fehler beim Kompilieren.
-"Fehlercode: {0}.
+Fehlercode: - {0}.
 Bitte der Datei eines Fehlerberichts an http://bugzilla.xamarin.com

 <!-- 5104 used by mtouch -->